keras-team/keras-io/examples/nlp/md/masked_language_modeling.md

 </div>

 ---
-## Relevant Chapters from Deep Learning with Python.
+## Relevant Chapters from Deep Learning with Python
 - [Chapter 15: Language models and the Transformer](https://deeplearningwithpython.io/chapters/chapter15_language-models-and-the-transformer)